2022 PTA Rules

 - Take-Off Announcement & Inspection: If all boats are taking off from one place, pre-take-off announcements start 10 minutes before take-off.
 Boats take-off in order of assigned number and flight.
 No boat allowed to leave until your number has been called and you idle by with operable ignition emergency shutoff lanyard, “Kill Engine Switch” attached and live well lids open.
 No boat leaves take-off with a faulty kill switch.
 Running lights must be in and working unless tournament director has instructed no lights.
 Life Jackets must be fully zipped/snapped and secured when boat number is called, or you will be sent to the end of the tournament take-offline.

 - Launch Anywhere Tournaments: If the tournament is a launch anywhere event, you may launch your boat anywhere on tournament waters and run to your first fishing spot.
 You may not make a cast until your “designated time” determined by flight times.
+No Trailering to the Weigh-In, must motor by boat to the weigh-In.
 It is your responsibility to be at the weigh in/check in on time.
 You may only fish on tournament waters.

 - Check In/Weigh In: Check in site will be determined by PTA tournament director.
 Check in instructions for off water weigh in sites will be explained on PTA website before each event.
 All boats will identify themselves at the check-in site by means of boat number and proceed immediately to the designated weigh in area to weigh fish.
 Check in Procedure: Before weighing in fish, teams must report to the “check in tent”.
 Teams will identify by boat number and receive a weigh in card with names and boat number on the card.
 Teams must have weigh in card before being allowed to weigh in any fish.
 It is the student angler’s responsibility to know your boat number.